 Priory has opened its first walk-in, high street clinic in Southampton.
-Based in The Avenue, Southampton, the Wellbeing Centre will provide therapy and treatment for a wide range of mental health conditions including depression, anxiety, stress, addictions, obsessive compulsive disorders and eating disorders.
-It will also offer child and adolescent diagnostic services for conditions such as autism and ADHD.
+Based in The Avenue, Southampton, the wellbeing centre will provide therapy and treatment for a wide range of mental health conditions including depression, anxiety, stress, addictions, obsessive compulsive disorder (OCD) and eating disorders.
+It will also offer child and adolescent diagnostic services for conditions such as autism and attention deficit hyperactivity disorder (ADHD).

-The Priory Group has invested £150,000 in the Centre which aims to treat up to 1,000 patients a year with prompt, appropriate therapy and is staffed by consultant psychiatrists, psychologists and therapists.
-The Centre is fully regulated by the Care Quality Commission.
+The Priory Group has invested £150,000 in the centre which aims to treat up to 1,000 patients a year with prompt, appropriate therapy and is staffed by consultant psychiatrists, psychologists and therapists.
+The centre is fully regulated by the Care Quality Commission (CQC).

-The high street Wellbeing Centre format allows direct access for the public, but the Southampton Centre also has a close partnership with the Priory Hospital Southampton, ensuring access to more specialist or intensive services if required.
+The high street wellbeing centre format allows direct access for the public, but the Southampton centre also has a close partnership with Priory Hospital Southampton, ensuring access to more specialist or intensive services if required.

 With the South East currently the UK region with the highest employment rate at 77.9%, workplace stress has become a pressing issue.
 Southampton's two sectors with the highest employment include health and education.
-According to the Labour Force Survey, health professionals, teachers and nurses have the highest rates of work-place stress with rates of 2,500, 2,190 and 3,000 cases per 100,000 people employed.
+According to the Labour Force Survey, health professionals, teachers and nurses have the highest rates of workplace stress with rates of 2,500, 2,190 and 3,000 cases per 100,000 people employed, respectively.